-Extending God's forgiveness means several things:

-1. It means that we to them in words.

-- 2. It means that we refuse to to the offending party again. - 3.
-It means that we treat the offending party as if it had

-4. It means that we refuse to anymore.

-Ephesians 4:29 Let no corrupt word proceed out of your mouth, but what is good for necessary edification, that it may impart grace to the hearers.

-5. It means that we refuse to in our minds.

-Philippians 4:8 Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy--meditate on these things.
+E× tending God's forgiveness means several things: 1.
+It means that we to them in words.
+2. It means that we refuse tooffending party again. to the 3.
+It means that we treat the offending party as if it had 4.
+It means that we refuse to anymore.
+Ephesians 4:29 Let no corrupt word proceed out of your mouth, but edification, that it may impart grace to the hearers. what is good for necessary 5.
+It means that we refuse to in our minds.
+Philippians 4:8 Finally, brethren, whatever things are true, whatever whatever things are just, whatever things are pure, whatever things are of good report, if there is any very superior of the superior o whatever things are lovely, anything praiseworthy--meditate on these things.